LA CEIBA

 Carlos Somoza

 Carlos Somoza double majored in Chicano Studies and Central American and Transborder studies.
 He is currently working on his Masters in Latin American Studies focusing on the intersectionality of Hip Hop and its transnational influence and growth in the black and brown marginalized communities in Central America and Puerto Rico.
 He hopes to eventually pursue his Ph.D. and continue to serve his community through his passion for teaching and gardening.
-His paper was inspired by the work of Natasha Myers around the idea of the planthropocene and he further expands on that concept in this work.
+His work is inspired by the rhizomatic properties of Hip Hop culture and its uncontrolled spread throughout the Americas.

 Read More